jadc/notes/chem/20ib/unit4.md

 The $1$ in $1\times10^{-x}$ (i.e. the number multiplied by the power) is not always 1, so a different formula must be used.

+## pH of Common Substances
+* Food is generally acidic.
+  * Pop is very acidic (pH 2.5), but this taste is masked by sugar.
+* Human blood is a pH of 7.4, maintained by buffers like hemoglobin

+* Soaps and Cleansers are generally basic.

 ## pH from Concentration Calculation

 <h1>